 That’s all well and good, but frankly, I could give a rat’s ass about how far he could throw a stone ball.
 As a general rule, hat shit really only matters to guys who played offensive line in high school and who now sport fat guts and Tazmanian Devil tattoos.
 I’m neither, however, so his shot put numbers mean about as much to me as the speed at which he typed, at which I’d imagine the sonofabitch was even good at in his prime, because he was so good at everything that some pundits referred to him as the greatest athlete of the 20th Century (Houde).

-What makes Oldfield interesting is the fact that he appears to have been awesome at everything, was a strength athlete who was pretty goddamned lean at 280+, and who was essentially the strength athlete cognate for Nikola Tesla, an innovator who left a badass legacy although he was screwed hard by circumstance and denied the respect he deserved at his prime.
+In addition, what makes Oldfield interesting is the fact that he appears to have been awesome at everything, was a strength athlete who was pretty goddamned lean at 280+, and who was essentially the strength athlete cognate for Nikola Tesla, an innovator who left a badass legacy although he was screwed hard by circumstance and denied the respect he deserved at his prime.

 So, Oldfield got screwed in about every way he possibly could have been, despite the fact that he was for all intents and purposes the Chuck Norris of track and field.
 But how Chuck Norris-ey was he, you ask?